-There are a number of private ‘rear access alleyways’ and vehicle access alleyways across the borough of Southend-on-Sea.
+There are a number of private ‘rear access alleyways’ and vehicle access alleyways across the city of Southend-on-Sea.

 Very few of them are: